 - Fixed-term imprisonment;

 - Life imprisonment; and

 - Death penalty.

-Supplementary punishments include (supplementary punishments may also be applied independently):
+Supplementary punishments (which may also be applied independently) include:

 - Deprivation of political rights; and

 2. How do these types of liabilities apply to the manufacturers of medicines and devices?